oneexists/FooBar/levelOne/prompt.md

 ### Java Constraints

-Your code will be compiled using standard Java 7.
-It must implement the answer() method in the solution stub.
+Your code will be compiled using standard Java 8.
+All tests will be run by calling the solution() method inside the Solution class

 Execution time is limited.

-Some classes are restricted (e.g. java.lang.ClassLoader).
-You will see a notice if you use a restricted class when you verify your solution.
+Wildcard imports and some specific classes are restricted (e.g. java.lang.ClassLoader).
+You will receive an error when you verify your solution if you have used a blacklisted class.

 Third-party libraries, input/output operations, spawning threads or processes and changes to the execution environment are not allowed.

+Your solution must be under 32000 characters in length including new lines and and other non-printing characters.